Gastons2023/FindYourNewHire/README.md

 ## Description
 A web application designed to streamline the process of searching, filtering, and managing job candidates.
-The app allows employers or recruiters to easily browse through candidate profiles, filter based on qualifications, skills, and other attributes, and keep track of the recruitment process.
+The app allows employers or recruiters to easily browse through candidate profiles, filter based on qualifications, skills, and other attributes, and keep track of candidates profiles.

 ## Installation